jiansfoggy/CODE-SHOW/Python/EffDet/README.md

 # EfficientDet: Scalable and Efficient Object Detection

+* run ./strt_trn.sh start training.
+* change datapath to the diectory that you save train.txt and valid.txt

 ## Introduction

 Here is our pytorch implementation of the model described in the paper **EfficientDet: Scalable and Efficient Object Detection** [paper](https://arxiv.org/abs/1911.09070) (*Note*: We also provide pre-trained weights, which you could see at ./trained_models)